How to protect your privacy on an iPhone?

 iPhone_advertising_tracking

-Protect your web surfing
+Protect your web browsing

-Add an adblocker
+Add an ad blocker

-Since Safari doesn't allow adding extensions, you may be wondering how to block ads.
-It turns out that since iOS 9, Apple has allowed "Content blockers", third-party applications that allow you to block a list of domains when browsing on Safari, which effectively allows you to block advertisements (only on Safari, not in applications).
-Here I recommend you to install the application Firefox Focus, which works remarkably well on my iPhone.
+Since Safari doesn't allow extensions, you may be wondering how to block ads.
+As it turns out, since iOS 9 Apple has allowed "Content Blockers": third-party apps that block a list of domains as you browse in Safari, which does effectively block ads (only in Safari, not in apps).
+For this, I recommend installing Firefox Focus, which works remarkably well on my iPhone.

-Confidentiality_settings_Firefox Focus
+Privacy_settings_Firefox Focus

 To activate it, you need to go to “Settings”, then “Safari” and finally “Content blockers”.